In this mega blog post I try to write down everything I know about how to write good code.

 General tips and tactics

-Separate data and compute
+Separate data and computation

 General Principles